Wall panelling DIY: Build your own wooden wall panelling

 Wall panelling in white or colourful: tips for choosing the right colour

-The colour you choose for your panelling depends entirely on how you want to design your room and what other colours you want your panelling to match.
+White, black, grey or green?
+Or would you prefer a bright shade of colour?
+Which colour you choose for your panelling depends entirely on how you want to design your room and which other colours you want your panelling to match.
 In most cases, however, the rule is that the lower part of a wall should be darker than the upper part.
 Strong and intense colour shades should therefore go on the cassette wall and the light colour on the wall above.

 Depending on how heavy your wall panelling is, you can paint it with our MissPompadour wall paints or varnishes.
 The Matt Varnish varnish goes perfectly with our wall paints.
 Eggshell Varnish is the right choice for your heavily used hallway, for example.
 Our CosyColours chalk varnishes and LittlePomp chalk varnishes in soft pastel shades are also suitable.
 If your wall panelling is mainly for decorative purposes, you can also simply paint it with our wall paints.